wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/users/me`

 **Description:**
-Retrieves the logged in user's data, including a list of their friends and also who they are friends of.
-See GET /users endpoint above for breakdown of friends and friendsOf
+Retrieves the logged in user's data, including a list of who they are friends of.

 **Request Headers:**